-Most people don’t really want applaud shaved and tanned men wearing what looks to be platinum thongs.
-The flexing and fake dehydrated smiles don’t help either.
+Most people don’t really want to applaud shaved and tanned men wearing platinum thongs.
+The flexing and the fake dehydrated smiles don’t help either.
 It’s also worth noting that there are only 2-3 major competitions throughout the year.
-Infrequent gatherins essentially mean that the store is closed most of the time.
-In comparison others games like football have major ceremonies every week.
-More ceremonies = more people = more bank.
+Infrequent gatherings essentially mean that the store is closed most of the time.
+In comparison, others games like football have major ceremonies every week.
+More ceremonies = more = people = more bank.

 I have an exercise for you.
 Take a nice quality picture of your favorite bodybuilder.
-The one on the refrigerator may be just fine.
-Just make sure it’s HD (at least 720p) and revealing all the glory including the regrowing body wool.
-Then go and show it to 10 random people.
-Chances are they will all think you are weird as hell and will start talking behind your back.
+The one on your refrigerator will do just fine.
+Show it to 10 random people.
+11 out them will label you as a malfunctioning bio-machine.
 In case you are wondering what names they may be calling you, look up the term “schmoe”.
 It’s one of the many possibilities.

-Still, the fact that the majority condemns something, does not mean that something is bad.
-Sometimes individuals could be right even when the crowd is thinking the opposite.
-It happens daily.
-However, in this case we are talking about milking the horde of walking pinheads, which means that the show must be appealing to the majority.
-The sports that produce the greatest amount of revenue are the ones with the biggest crowds.
+The fact that the majority condemns something does not mean that the activity is bad.
+However, in this case, we are talking about milking the horde of walking pinheads, which means that the show has to appeal to the neurotipical brain.
+The sports that produce the greatest amount of revenue are the ones with the biggest and therefore dumbest crowds.
 Coincidence?
 Not really.
 Just careful and smart programming.

-So, where is that big money supposed to come from?
-It can only come from outside of competition through selling products – supplements, books, thongs, G4P, autographs, drugs, coaching…etc.
+So, where is the big money supposed to come from if competition is not an option?
+It can come only from products and services – supplements, books, thongs, G4P, autographs, drugs, coaching…etc.

-Given the amount of drugs professionals have to take all the time, those two muscle games have bad reviews and make for a bad investment.
-Every month a lot of money is being put on muscle fibers, but very few competitions actually pay well.
+The drugs that professionals have to take make those two muscle games a bad investment.
+Every month a large chunk of resources is invested in muscle fibers, but very few competitions actually pay well.
 Unless you have a contract with a magazine or a sugar mommy you are screwed.
-I don’t think there is a single competition that pays well compared to other high level sport contests – not even Mr. Olympia.
-Given the large expenses spent on maintaining big muscles, even the prize money for first place is cheap change compared to what more popular sports such as cricket, chess, baseball, football, rugby and tennis have to offer.
+I don’t think there is a single competition that pays good money compared to other hhigh-level sports contests.
+Given the large expenses spent on maintaining the big muscles, the prize money for first place is cheap change compared to what more popular sports such as cricket, chess, baseball, football, rugby and tennis have to offer.

 Out of the two, powerlifting seems to award the worse paycheck.
 For his raw bench press world record Eric Spoto got something like 5,500 dollars.
-Obviously this kind of money is not much, especially in America.
-Damn, even darts pays much better.
+Obviously, this is not a lot of money, especially in America.
+Damn, even darts pays better.

 If there is only one governing body with strict judging, powerlifting may be able to compete with Olympic weightlifting.
 Currently, however, many meets are literally judged by friends of the lifters.
-Often the so-called judges just feel obligated to give white lights, even when there’s an obvious violation of the rules such as not pausing the bench or locking out your deadlift.
+Often the so-called judges just feel obligated to give white lights even when there’s an obvious violation of the rules (e.g., not pausing the bench or locking out your deadlift.)

-Anyway, even with all that fixed the sport will still be a low paying one.
-People don’t want to see men after men performing the same thing.
-They want to see action.
+Anyway, even with all that fixed, the sport will still be a low paying one.
+People don’t want to see man after man performing the same thing.
+The crowd wants action.

-Remember: we are trying to hit the public, not just a small niche of brain damaged people.
-I understand that when you are personally involved you can see details others can’t, but when you go to a movie and it sucks despite the great video editing, you still call it out, don’t you?
+Remember: we are trying to hit the public, not just a small horde of muscle nerds.
+I understand that when you are personally involved you can see details that others can’t, but when you go to a movie that sucks despite the great video editing, you still call it out, don’t you?
 Well, the crowd does the same.

-Even some of the greatest muscle heroes such as the Terminator himself have made most of their bank from activities outside of the iron niche.
-Bodybuilding and powerlifting can help your career too, but they will rarely be a source of millions that can rival Hollywood.
+Even some of the greatest muscle heroes like the Terminator himself have made most of their bank from activities outside of the iron room.
+Bodybuilding and powerlifting can help your career too, but they will rarely be a source of millions.

 Of course, the fact that something is popular does not make it worthy.
-The national sport in my country is football and I used to play as a kid for many years.
-I even collected albums containing portrait photos of players.
-I was addicted and wanted to have every single sticker.
-No exception.
+The national sport in my country is football.
+I used to play it as a kid and even collected figures and stickers.
 Guess, what?
-Now I hate football and can’t stand watching it unless I have people around and can make fun of the players.
-For this reason alone you shouldn’t give up on something just because it’s not trendy.
+Now I hate football and can’t stand watching it.
+For this reason alone, you shouldn’t give up on something just because it’s not trendy.
 Trendy is overrated.

-Sports watching and entertainment in general could be looked at as a yard walk in one universal prison.
-It’s a distraction from a live sentence.
+Sports watching and entertainment in general could be looked at as a yard walk in a universal prison.
+It’s all a distraction from a live sentence.
 At the end of the day, however, you still sleep in your cell.